 - 22. The Petitioners will also argue that the obligation to act proportionately also applies to the manner in which the sanction is being employed.
-In their objection, the Petitioners asked for information about the manner in which the demolition and sealing was going to take place. - 23.
-The decision to reject the objection failed to note how the demolition and sealing was going to take place.
-It is unclear what part of the dwelling will be demolished and what part will be sealed.
-In addition, since the apartment is located on the ground floor, with another floor above it, there is grave concern that the demolition would damage the entire building. - 24.
+In their objection, the Petitioners asked for information about the manner in which the demolition was going to take place. - 23.
+The decision to reject the objection failed to note how the demolition was going to take place.
+There is concern that the demolition would cause damage to nearby buildings, particularly given the fact that there is another structure adjacent to the one where the apartment is located. - 24.
 The Petitioners therefore ask to be provided with a detailed description of how the demolition and sealing will be carried out together with an expert opinion by an engineer, and they reserve the right to present the Court with an expert opinion after the relevant information is supplied.
 This was not possible in the absence of basic information about the way the demolition would be carried out and without sufficient time to prepare such an opinion.